sentclose/sentc-docs/docs/README.md

 	//register a user
 	let user_id = StdUser::register("base_url".to_string(), "app_token".to_string(), "the-username", "the-password").await.unwrap();

-	//login a user, ignoring possible Multi-factor auth let user = StdUser::login_forced("base_url".to_string(), "app_token", "username", "password").await.unwrap();
+	//log in a user, ignoring possible Multi-factor auth let user = StdUser::login_forced("base_url".to_string(), "app_token", "username", "password").await.unwrap();

 	//create a group
 	let group_id = user.create_group(false).await.unwrap();

-	//get a group. first check if there are any data that the user need before decrypting the group keys. let (data, res) = user.prepare_get_group("group_id", None).await.unwrap();
+	//get a group. first check if there is any data that the user needs before decrypting the group keys. let (data, res) = user.prepare_get_group("group_id", None).await.unwrap();

-	//if no data then just decrypt the group keys assert!(matches!(res, GroupFetchResult::Ok));
+	//if no data, then just decrypt the group keys assert!(matches!(res, GroupFetchResult::Ok));

 	let group = user.done_get_group(data, None, None).unwrap();

-	//invite another user to the group.
+	//Invite another user to the group.
 Not here in the example because we only got one user so far group.invite_auto(user.get_jwt().unwrap(), "user_id_to_invite", user_public_key, None).await.unwrap();

 	//encrypt a string for the group